ipc-lab/kaira/ROADMAP.md

 - [ ] Establish regular contribution cycles and maintainer protocols
 - [ ] Develop plugin architecture for community extensions
 - [ ] Create educational resources for academic adoption
+- [ ] Present at Conferences: Submit talks and posters to relevant conferences in communications and ML
+- [ ] Guest Blog Posts: Write articles about Kaira for popular ML and communications blogs

 ## How to Contribute